andju/andju-know/docs/hardware/garmin-epix-pro.md

 - [GoldenCheetah](https://www.goldencheetah.org/): For statistic lovers.
 Shows various performance statistics, focussing on running and cycling.
 - [Turtle Sport](https://turtlesport.sourceforge.io/EN/home.html): Visualize your various outdoor activities on a map.
 Version 2.0 seems to have problems showing heart rates.
 No new versions since 2017.

-## Tips and tricks
+## Troubleshooting

 ### Wrong altitude in the morning
-The watch calibrates the altitude every night.
+**Problem:** The watch calibrates the altitude every night.
 If your phone is not connected (e.g. in flight mode) and you slept at different altitudes in the last days (e.g. during travel) the altitude might be calibrated to a wrong level.
 This even happens if it was correct when you went to bed.

-To fix this, you need to calibrate the altitude [manually](https://www8.garmin.com/manuals/webhelp/GUID-E5C62F3F-DCE3-4197-8CA5-E419B2A55D12/EN-US/GUID-BC734846-01A7-4F33-86D4-DFBDBC06CDB4.html)  (Use DEM).
+**Solution:** Calibrate the altitude [manually](https://www8.garmin.com/manuals/webhelp/GUID-E5C62F3F-DCE3-4197-8CA5-E419B2A55D12/EN-US/GUID-BC734846-01A7-4F33-86D4-DFBDBC06CDB4.html)  (Use DEM).
 It works best if you are doing this before you go to sleep, outside and on ground level.
 You might have to open Garmin Connect on your phone during the calibration.